gabeabrams/inclass/docs/SET_UP.md

 ^ this is an example metadata file.
 See the docs in the `/docs/types` folder for more info.

 ### The attributes related to the app install process

-The attribute "messageBeforeInstall" within the app's metadata file will be shown to students prior to installing an app.
+The attribute "messageBeforeInstall" within the app's metadata file will be shown to users prior to installing an app.
 It may contain important information about the installing process or about the app itself.
-After viewing the message, students can choose to continue the install process or cancel.
-If in your app metadata, the "requestInstallEmail" attribute exists, the students will have to send an email to formally request installing the app.
-However, if the user is an administrator for the app, he or she can directly install the app, bypassing the requesting process even if "requestInstallEmail" appear in the app's metadata.
+After viewing the message, users can choose to continue the install process or cancel.
+If in your app metadata, the "requestInstallEmail" attribute exists, the users will have to send an email to formally request installing the app.
+However, if the user is an administrator for the account, they can directly install the app, bypassing the requesting process even if "requestInstallEmail" appears in the app's metadata.

-Upon successful installation, "messageAfterInstall" will be shown to instruct students on further actions.  "messageBeforeUninstall", "requestUninstallEmail", and "messageAfterUninstall" serve the same purpose when uninstalling an app.
+Upon successful installation, "messageAfterInstall" will be shown to instruct users on further actions.  "messageBeforeUninstall", "requestUninstallEmail", and "messageAfterUninstall" serve the same purpose when uninstalling an app.

 ### Screenshots